What you need to know about nitrates and nitrites

 As Diet Doctor’s Guide to red meat notes, with such low hazard ratios, it’s difficult to exclude other factors that may have impacted the results, such as sugar consumption, alcohol intake, smoking, sedentary lifestyle, etc. This is called the healthy user bias.13

-A 2019 review and meta-analysis of cohort studies found that very weak evidence (“low-certainty evidence” in the authors’ words) suggested that reducing the intake of processed meat by 3 servings per week was associated with a very small reduction in overall cancer mortality over a lifetime.15
+A 2019 review and meta-analysis of cohort studies found that very weak evidence (“low-certainty evidence” in the authors’ words) suggested that reducing the intake of processed meat by 3 servings per week was associated with a very small reduction in overall cancer mortality over a lifetime.16

 The potential health benefits of nitrates/nitrites

-Can eating nitrates and nitrites be actually good for you?
+Can eating nitrates and nitrites actually be good for you?
 Emerging research is saying yes.

 - reducing resting blood pressure